UPDATED OCTOBER 15, 2020 AT 6:00 PM

 As debt forgiveness is the key feature of the PPP loan, we wanted to ensure that use of the loan proceeds allows borrowers to remain fully eligible to maximize this opportunity.
-The program requires that each PPP borrower maintains - or quickly rehires - employees at existing salary levels.
+The program has specific requirements regarding Full-Time Equivalent and salary levels for employees.
 The SBA has advised that a borrower’s forgiveness opportunity may be reduced if its full-time headcount declines, or if salaries and wages decrease.

 Each PPP loan borrower will be receiving an email notification prior to the time to apply for forgiveness.
 The notice will include a link to your required application documentation.
 DO NOT APPLY PRIOR TO THIS TIME.

 The funds must have been used for payroll costs, mortgage interest, rent, and utility payments over the Covered Period after getting the loan in order to be considered for forgiveness.

 REMEMBER THAT AT LEAST 60% OF THE PPP PROCEEDS MUST BE USED FOR PAYROLL.

 During the Covered Period after your loan is disbursed, track everything you spend your PPP funds on.
 Make sure the items map back to the list of forgivable expenses, and track how much you’re spending on non-payroll costs to get an idea of how much of your loan will be eligible for forgiveness (try to keep non-payroll costs under 40% of the full amount you spend).

 In your application for loan forgiveness, you must document the following: